 - Analyzing MTHFR genes in conjunction with other SNPs in the methylation pathway as part of a polygenic risk score will provide the most insight.

 Of all the genes in the world of nutrigenomics, MTHFR is probably the best known.
 In fact, MTHFR has been thrust into the spotlight again after Gary Brecka appeared on Joe Rogan to discuss the importance of DNA methylation and monitoring homocysteine levels.

 If you’re wondering whether you “have MTHFR,” you needn’t.
 Everyone has MTHFR genes, it’s just that some of us carry variants that reduce the function of the gene’s activity and its role in converting folate into a form the body can utilize.

 Because variants in the MTHFR genes are quite common, many in the genetics world, such as 23andme, recommend against testing for mutations at all.

 While we agree that the “symptoms” blamed on changes in the MTHFR genes are wildly overstated in the functional health world, failing to test altogether is a mistake, especially for the Black community, where the clinically significant variants are far less common.

-If you are wondering whether you carry common mutations in the MTHFR genes, there are a number of tests that report on these genes.
+If you are wondering whether you carry common variants in the MTHFR genes called SNPs, there are a number of tests that report on these genes.